stefan-hoeck/idris2-tutorial/src/Tutorial/Functor.md

 based on the result of an effectful computation what computation to run next, you need a `Monad`.

+Note, however, that `Monad` has one important drawback compared to `Applicative`: In general, monads don't compose.
+For instance, there is no `Monad` instance for `Either e .
+IO`.
+We will later learn about monad transformers, which can be composed with other monads.

 ### Monad Laws

 Without further ado, here are the laws for `Monad`: